 The benefit of cooking duck yourself is that you can control this.

-4 Facts about Duck Fat
+4 Known Facts about Duck Meat & Duck Fat!

 1: Monounsaturated Fats – The majority of the fat in duck meat is healthy, monounsaturated fat.
 Monounsaturated fat can help reduce your low-density lipoprotein, or unhealthy cholesterol, levels and improve your overall cardiovascular health.
-Of the 39.34 grams of total fat in a 100 gram serving of duck meat, about 18.7 grams come from monounsaturated fats.
+Of the 39.34 grams of total fat in a 100-gram serving of duck meat, about 18.7 grams come from monounsaturated fats.

 2: Saturated Fats – Duck meat also contains an abundance of saturated fat, with over 13 grams per 100 gram serving.
 While monounsaturated fat lowers blood cholesterol, saturated fat intake is associated with elevated LDL cholesterol levels and increased cardiovascular risk.
 Major health organizations vary slightly in their recommended maximum daily saturated fat intake, with the American Heart Association being the strictest, advising 7 percent of total caloric intake.

-Duck meat contains about 5 grams of polyunsaturated fats per 100-gram serving.
+3: Polyunsaturated Fats – Duck meat contains about 5 grams of polyunsaturated fats per 100-gram serving.
 Like monounsaturated fats, polyunsaturated fats can help lower LDL cholesterol and improve cardiovascular health.
 Polyunsaturated fats may also lower blood glucose levels and reduce the risk of type 2 diabetes, according to the Mayo Clinic.
 Monounsaturated and polyunsaturated fat should comprise the vast majority of your dietary fat intake.

 4: Cholesterol – A 100-gram serving of duck meat contains 76 milligrams of cholesterol.
 Cholesterol is a compound lipid, found only in animal products.
 This natural animal lipid is similar to saturated fat and can increase the risk of cardiovascular disease when consumed in excess.
 Both the USDA and AHA recommend consuming less than 300 mg of cholesterol each day, and 200 mg or less if you have a history of cardiovascular problems.